-And it’s holding up pretty well.
-But we say “keep the old couch” about many other things, too.
-Yes, we’d love to have a new Prius (and the heated seats that come along with it), but we’re keeping the old car (a ’97 Civic).
+When it comes to purchases, it’s all about prioritizing.
+We say “keep the old couch” about many other things, too, in the name of prioritizing travel.
+We squeezed 20 years and 200,000 miles out of our trusty 1997 Honda Civic, and our 2002 Eurovan camper is still rolling along.
 And while we’d love to have a new bedroom set, we’re making do with the one from 1989.
-It’s not that we never buy new stuff: we just got new bedroom carpet underneath that old bed.
-We prioritized what we wanted.
+It’s not that we never buy new stuff: we recently installed new carpeting underneath that old bedroom set.
 The old carpet was in bad shape.
 It was making Erin crazy to come home and look at it every day.
 It added unneeded stress.
 We decided it needed to be replaced.
-The bedroom set, however, is really still fine, so we’re keeping it, and now we can use the money we might have spent on new furniture for our next trip!
+The bedroom set, however, is really still fine, so we’re keeping it — and the money that could’ve gone to purchasing its replacement.

 Our other go-to phrase (actually, another paraphrase) is one we got from the book Your Money or Your Life by Joe Dominguez and Vicki Robin.
 If you have not read this book and you’re interested in living well without spending a lot of money, you should definitely pick up a copy.
 The book has lots of great ideas and strategies for managing your money well.

 Here’s a tip that can be applied to the potential purchase of a gazingus.
-Thinking about purchasing something on the spur of the moment, something that might be a gazingus?
+Thinking about purchasing something on the spur of the moment?
 Wait 24 hours.
 Still really want it after 24 hours?
 It might be more than a spur of the moment thing, so then you can decide whether to buy it or not.
 It’s surprising how often we don’t make that purchase 24 hours later.
+Gazinguses beware!

 These two phrases are great reminders for us and they help us afford to do what we love to do — travel, whether it’s for a week or a weekend!